Song Joong-ki And Song Hye-kyo: Are They Destined For Love?

 However hard they try, Song Joong-ki and Song Hye-kyo aren’t able to stop the speculations surrounding their alleged romance.

-It’s been a year since the curtain came down on Descendants of the Sun, nonetheless, the craze for the SongSong Couple continues to linger.
+It’s been a year since the curtain came down on Descendants of the Sun, nonetheless, the craze for the SongSong couple continues to linger.

-As far as Song Joong-ki and Song Hye-kyo are concerned,there have been far two many coincidences and odd similarities right from the beginning.
+As far as Song Joong-ki and Song Hye-kyo are concerned, there have been far too many coincidences and odd similarities right from the beginning.
 Both shared the same last, both made a striking comeback in 2016, more often than not, the duo has been spotted wearing similar watches, bracelets, and outfits.

 It’s no wonder that the fans of these Hallyu A-listers continue to keep track of their daily activities.
-Song Joong-ki and Song Hye-kyo are being followed by millions of fans on Weibo, Twitter, Facebook and Instagram.
+Song Joong-ki and Song Hye-kyo are being followed by millions of fans on Weibo, Twitter, Facebook, and Instagram.

-The last time the SongSong Couple was seen together was during the first anniversary celebrations of Descendants of the Sun.
+The last time the SongSong couple was seen together was during the first anniversary celebrations of Descendants of the Sun.
 Reportedly, the crew that created the military romance, along with Song Joong-ki and Song Hye-kyo, had a whale of a time reliving year-old memories.

 Rumors surrounding Song Joong-ki and Song Hye-kyo scaled to new heights when singer Rain and actress Kim Tae-hee tied the knot this year.
 After this wedding, fans urged Song Joong-ki and Song Hye-kyo to follow suit.